-- 1. Any dishonest or fraudulent act - 2.
-Forgery or alteration of any document or account belonging to OCLAFCO - 3.
-Forgery or alteration of a check, bank draft, or any other financial document - 4.
-Misappropriation of funds, securities, supplies, equipment, or other assets of OC LAFCO - 5.
-Impropriety in the handling or reporting of money or financial transactions - 6.
-Disclosing confidential and proprietary information to outside parties - 7.
-Accepting or seeking anything of material value from contractors, vendors, or persons providing goods or services to OCLAFCO. - 8.
-Destruction, removal or inappropriate use of records, furniture, fixtures, and equipment - 9.
-Any similar or related irregularity
+- 1. Any dishonest or fraudulent act. - 2.
+Forgery or alteration of any document or account belonging to OC LAFCO. - 3.
+Forgery or alteration of a check, bank, draft, or any other financial document. - 4.
+Misappropriation of funds, securities, supplies, equipment, or other assets of OC LAFCO. - 5.
+Impropriety in the handling or reporting of money or financial transaction.

-D. Other Irregularities
+- 6. Disclosing confidential and proprietary information to outside parties. - 7.
+Accepting or seeking anything of material value from contractors, vendors, or persons providing goods or services to OC LAFCO. - 8.
+Destruction, removal or inappropriate use of records, furniture, fixtures, and equipment. - 9.
+Any similar or related irregularity. - IV.
+Other Irregularities